 - Organic cane sugar, honey, or coconut sugar will work.
 Honey will leave you with a stickier dough, though.

 - I like to grind my own grains using a Nutrimill.
 It is easy and much more cost-efficient doing it this way.

 - Don’t over or under knead your bread.
 Knead for 5 minutes in the stand mixer or 10 minutes by hand.
-You should be able to take a small piece of dough, pull it apart creating a window that you can see through.
+You should be able to take a small piece of dough and pull it apart, creating a window that you can see through.